PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/view-order/_index.md

 This block shows order messages.
 These messages can be visible for the customer in Front Office order details or can stay hidden - that depends on the checkbox `Display to customer`.
 {{< figure src="./img/order-messages-fo.png" title="Order messages in Front Office" >}}
 Predefined message can be chosen in a dropdown which contains a list of message templates from `Sell -> Customer service -> Order messages`.
 This page can be quickly reached by clicking a shortcut link `Configure predefined messages`.
 Message sending is handled by [OrderController::sendMessageAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php), while the related javascript code is located in [order-view-page-messages-handler.js](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/admin-dev/themes/new-theme/js/pages/order/message/order-view-page-messages-handler.js).

+#### History/Details block
+{{< figure src="./img/historydetails-block.png" title="Order history/details block" >}}

+This block doesn't have a title like others, but it's the one containing following tabs:
+- Status - there you can see transitions of this order statuses.
+- Documents - this tab contains invoices list.
+- Carriers - contains carriers information.
+You can change the current carrier and add a tracking number.
+See [OrderController::updateShippingAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).
+- Merchandise returns - information about refunds history.